digitalronin-me/dr-vimfiles/README.md

 While contributions are welcome, you're probably better off forking and tuning it to your own machine.

+Copyright (c) 2014 by DigitalRounin.com

-Copyright (c) 2013 by DigitalRonin.me
+Copyright (c) 2011 by Factory Design Labs

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in